Top 7 Safety Tips for Hikers

 Your phone signal won’t always work wherever you’re hiking, so you can’t rely on it to keep you on track.

 Going off-trail can be very hazardous.
 It also prevents people from finding you if something goes wrong.
-For longer or more remote hikes, I also advise leaving your itinerary with someone else, even if it’s just texting a friend your route and expected return time.
+For longer or more remote hikes, I advise leaving your itinerary with someone else, even if it’s just texting a friend your route and expected return time.

 I also like to take a photo of the trail map with my phone at the beginning of the hike.
-You made need to take more than one image so the text is easier to read.
+You may need to take more than one image so the text is easier to read.

 7. Wear the Right Clothes